University-of-Ottawa-OSSH-Club/About-Us/README.md

    Established in 2021, we are a group of University of Ottawa students, faculty and alumni that are interested in open source software and hardware.
 If you do not know what that means/those are, but you are open to learning, you are welcome too. :)

-   Although we are not formally sanctioned by the University of Ottawa/Clubs Office and are not promoted by the University, recognized on their clubs page, or supported with any resources, we nonetheless *exist*.
+   Although we are not formally sanctioned by the University of Ottawa/Clubs Office (Campus Vibez) and are not promoted by the University, recognized on their clubs page, or supported with any resources, we nonetheless *exist*.
 Now you are aware our existence, and we appreciate your time and attention.

    We are also female-founded, if that is of interest.